amanirmk/polyvibe/index.md

-## How to Make a Simple Spotify Web App Using Python, Flask, and Heroku
+# How to Make a Spotify Web App
+### Using Python, Flask, and Heroku

 If you're both a programmer and a music enthusiast like me, odds are that you've considered making something with the Spotify API.
 If that sounds about right, then here's some help getting started.
 I'll be walking you through my process in creating my Spotify Web App, polyvibe.
 You can check it out [here](polyvibe.herokuapp.com)!
-It's not perfect, but if it seems along the lines of what you'd like to make — keep reading!
+It's not perfect, but if it seems along the lines of what you'd like to make — keep on reading!

-### Obtaining Spotify API credentials
+## Obtaining Spotify API credentials

-In order to interact with the Spotify API, we're required to have some credentials.
-Thankfully, all we need is a Spotify account.
+In order to interact with the Spotify API, you're required to have some credentials.
+Thankfully, all you need is a Spotify account.
 Visit [the developer dashboard](https://developer.spotify.com/dashboard) and log in.
 On the [applications page](https://developer.spotify.com/dashboard/applications), create a new app and give it whatever name and description you'd like — you can always change it later.

 Once you've created your application, there are a couple of important things to make note of on the following page.
 First are your **Client ID** and **Client Secret**.
-These are what we'll use to make requests to the Spotify API.
+These are what you'll use to make requests to the Spotify API.
 Next, in _edit settings_, you'll find **Redirect URIs**.
 These are where your users will be redirected after logging in to Spotify.
 We will later set this to use the domain associated with your web app, but set it to `http://localhost:8888/callback` for now.

-### Creating the App
+## Creating the App

 Alright, now it's time to jump into the code.
 I personally used the following imports, you can delete whatever you don't use later.
  ```